Rasheed19/pulse-project/README.md

 # pulse-project
-This repository contains the codes for all the experiments performed in the paper Path Signature-Based Life Prognostics of Li-ion Battery Using Pulse Test Data.
+This repository contains the codes for all the model training and experiments performed in the paper Path Signature-Based Life Prognostics of Li-ion Battery Using Pulse Test Data.

 ## Folder analysis
 1. `config` contains the model configuration file
-1. `experiments` contains the Jupyter notebooks of all experiments in sequential order.
-They must be run in that order especially those of 01 and 02
+1. `steps` contains the model and experiment steps
+1. `pipelines` contains the model and experiment pipelines
 1. `utils` contains the custom modules for training model and data exploration
 1. `train_test_cells` contains the csv files of the names of the cells in the train and test splits used in this study (there is an option to use this for reproducibilty)